 Today, we live in a world with an abundance of choices when it comes to food.
 There is a large variety of meat alternatives and substitutes for those eating a strictly vegan diet or wanting to eat primarily plant-based, but it can be difficult to know if these alternatives are healthier than the meat options.
+How do burgers stack up?
+Check out this post for Meat vs. alternative burgers compared.

 When trying to decide if alternative burgers, like the Impossible Burger or Beyond Meat burger, are healthy options for you, the first question is what is “healthy” for you?
 What does the rest of your diet look like?
 And what is your biggest goal when seeking out an alternative to meat-based burgers?